SiliconLabs/peripheral_examples/series2/timer/timer_input_capture_interrupt/readme.txt

 timer_input_capture_interrupt

-This project demonstrates the use of the TIMER module for interrupt based input capture.
-After button 0 is pressed, the PRS routes this signal to the timer to indicate that an input capture needs to occur.
-An interrupt then occurs because the Compare/Capture channel interrupt flag is set.
+This project demonstrates use of the TIMER module for interrupt-driven input capture.
+Button 0 is presses are captured and stored in a buffer in the TIMER interrupt handler.
-The captured timer value is then stored in the user's buffer.

-Note: This project triggers a capture on a falling edge because the buttons are negative logic (i.e. the pin value goes low when the button is pressed).

-The example also has comments that show how polled mode can be used for input capture.
+Note: This example captures falling edge because one side of each STK push button switch is grounded while the other is intended to be pulled high by the GPIO pin to which it is connected.

+Comments are provided in the example that explain how to convert the code from interrupt-driven to polled operation.

-Note: For EFR32xG21 radio devices, library function calls to CMU_ClockEnable() have no effect as oscillators are automatically turned on/off based on demand from the peripherals; CMU_ClockEnable() is a dummy function for EFR32xG21 for library consistency/compatibility.
+Note: On EFR32xG21 devices, calls to CMU_ClockEnable() have no effect as clocks are automatically turned on/off in response to on-demand requests from the peripherals.
+CMU_ClockEnable() is a dummy function on EFR32xG21 present for software compatibility.

 ================================================================================

 How To Test:
-1. Build the project and download it to the Starter Kit
+1. Build the project and download it to the Wireless Starter Kit.
-2. Go into debug mode and click run
+2. Go into debug mode and click Run.
-3. Press button 0 to trigger the input capture and have the value be recorded
+3. Press button 0 to trigger the input capture and have the value recorded.
-4. Pause the debugger to check if the value was recorded in the global `buffer` variable
+4. Pause the debugger, add the buffer[] variable to the Expressions pane, and expand the array to see each the value of the counter for rach edge (button press) captured.

 ================================================================================

 Peripherals Used:
 CMU    - HFRCO @ 19 MHz
-TIMER0 - HFPERCLK (19 MHz for series 2 boards)
+TIMER0 - EM01GRPACLK
-PRS    - (route GPIO signal to the timer)

 Board: Silicon Labs EFR32xG21 2.4 GHz 10 dBm Board (BRD4181A)
        + Wireless Starter Kit Mainboard (BRD4001A)